Maltese prosecutors charge businessman in reporter’s killing

 Yorgen Fenech, a Maltese hotelier and former director of the Maltese power company, was also charged in the evening courtroom hearing with being an accomplice to causing the explosion that killed the 53-year-old reporter as she drove near her home.

+He was also arraigned on a further charge: promoting, organizing or financing a group with the intention of committing a crime.

+Three men early in the case were charged with carrying out the actual bombing.
+But it wasn't immediately clear if ''the group,'' referred to them or perhaps to others.

 Magistrate Audrey Demicoli asked Fenech to enter pleas.
-He replied that he was pleading innocent, and he was remanded in custody.
+He replied that he was pleading innocent, didn't request bail and was remanded in custody.

 Ten days earlier, Malta police stopped Fenech as he was sailing away from Malta on his yacht.